garfielder/notes/Tech/IntoMemory.md

 * T3/T4: Behaviors as resistors to avoid shorcut between VCC and A/B
 * T5/t6/T7/T8: Select this cell
 * I/O:     Read or Write
+*
+### DRAM
+To increase transisor density in a chip, people removed T3/T4 , and it because four-transistor RAM.
+To hold the data, two capacitances are introduced between gate port of T1/T2 and ground.

+There is no VCC to recharge the dram shell through T3/T4 as SRAM cell,  so external logic is required to recharge DRAM periodically.

 ## Memory Control Logic
+Size of  memory chip is limited, but we can construct a 8K X 8  memory based on  eight 8K X 1 meomry chip to extent bits in a word, or we can construct a 64K X 8 memory based sixteen 8K X 8 memory chip.
+Two image

 ## Mordern Memory Techinque